After execution-style killings, Iraqis await worse

 Their abductors were disguised in army uniform, police said, and the victims may have been chosen because they were seen as supporters of Prime Minister Nuri al-Maliki's government.

-On the same day, in a second attack further north, police found the beheaded corpses of seven male laborers.
-They had been dumped in a yard in a northern neighborhood of Tikrit, a city 150 km (90 miles) north of Baghdad.
+On the same day, in a second attack further north, police found the beheaded corpses of seven male labourers.
+They had been dumped in a yard in a northern neighbourhood of Tikrit, a city 150 km (90 miles) north of Baghdad.

 MILITIAS